Opinion | Can America survive Chaos Conservatism?

 A lot of this (but by no means all) has to do with the covid-19 pandemic, which grows more politicized all the time.
 That hampers not only our ability to defeat covid and get back to normal life but the chances that we’ll be able to adequately deal with any future public health crisis — or frankly, any challenge demanding a collective response.

-The Post reports that public health officials are confronting a new fear: that the Republican campaign against covid vaccine mandates — whether for health care workers, government employees, attendees at live entertainment events, or anyone else who might put others at risk — will soon become a revolt against all vaccine mandates, of the kind we’ve had for decades in schools, the military, and many other settings.
+The Post reports that public health officials are confronting a new fear: that the Republican campaign against covid vaccine mandates — whether for health care workers, government employees, attendees at live entertainment events or anyone else who might put others at risk — will soon become a revolt against all vaccine mandates, of the kind we’ve had for decades in schools, the military and many other settings.

 The GOP leaders working to stir up anger against covid vaccine mandates already see where it’s heading.
-House Minority Leader Kevin McCarthy (R-Calif.), who tweeted an all-caps “NO VACCINE MANDATES,” refused to answer when asked if he opposes vaccine mandates in public schools against diseases like measles and mumps — mandates that only a non-ideological fringe questioned before now.
+House Minority Leader Kevin McCarthy (R-Calif.), who tweeted an all-caps “NO VACCINE MANDATES,” refused to answer when asked if he opposes vaccine mandates in public schools against diseases such as measles and mumps — mandates that only a nonideological fringe questioned before now.
 It isn’t hard to figure out that he doesn’t want to say something his supporters might find insufficiently militant.

 Does anyone think that those now disrupting school board meetings and threatening officials won’t be protesting the requirement that their kids get the standard battery of vaccines before starting school?
 The same tendencies that made them susceptible to anti-covid-vaccine hucksters — distrust of expertise, thirst for independence, contempt for concern about their fellow citizens, media pushing them toward conspiracy theories — will make them more likely to freak out about their kid’s next MMR shot.